klurpicolo/competitive-programming-visualizer/README.md

 - presentation_n.ipynb: This file contains the code responsible for displaying states.
 - presentation_n.html: It exports the visualized result from the Jupyter notebook.
 -
+Note:
-Note: For task 3, I have solution_3_recursion.py for solving this problem with recursive + memoization.
+- [Task3] I have solution_3_recursion.py for solving this problem with recursive + memoization.
 However, the presentation doesn't look good and is not easy to understand.
 To improve it, we need to record the state twice: before recursion and after recursion.
+- [Task3] I disabled state recording because when it prints, it is really hard to read.
+To enable it, pass `is_state_record` as True to the `get_longest_common_substring` function.